Jane Pitfield: 2006 mayoral race

-2006 results

 After mayoral attempt

 In 2008, Pitfield was elected president of the Caledon Heritage Foundation.
-She and her family own a 19th-century house in Caledon which they are in the process of restoring.
+She and her family own a 19th-century house in Caledon ,which they are in the process of restoring.

 In 2008, she published a book called Leaside which chronicles the foundation and growth of her local neighbourhood called Leaside.

 2010 municipal election

 In January 2010, Pitfield announced that she would run for councillor in East York, Ward 29, to replace Case Ootes following his retirement.
 She was defeated by newcomer Mary Fragedakis by nearly 2,500 votes.

-2010 results

-Pontiac Warden
+Move to Quebec

-In 2017, Pitfield was elected Warden of the Pontiac Regional County Municipality under her maiden name Jane Toller.
-She moved to Pontiac becoming a local business person (operator of Pontiac Conference Centre) and President of Tourism Pontiac.
+Pitfield moved to Pontiac, becoming a local business person (operator of Pontiac Conference Centre) and president of Tourism Pontiac.
+In 2017, she was elected Prefect of the Pontiac Regional County Municipality under her maiden name Jane Toller.

-Her great-great grandfather, George Bryson, served as Warden of Pontiac from 1862 to 1863.
+Her great-great-grandfather, George Bryson, served as the then-Warden of Pontiac from 1862 to 1863.

 Pitfield has also owned and operated the Gaultois Inn on the south coast of Newfoundland since 2011.